Frequently Asked Questions

 How long does it take to get approval for a 504 loan?

 Upon receiving all complete information and documents from the bank and borrower, the loan process can be achieved relatively quickly.
-In most cases, the timing of approval can be expedited when EDF is brought into the process early, and when all required documentation has been received from the bank and borrower.
+In most cases, the timing of approval can be expedited when GLCF is brought into the process early, and when all required documentation has been received from the bank and borrower.
 Typically, SBA loans do not take longer to approve than conventional bank loans.

 Is there a penalty if I prepay my loan?